virtuozzo/cloudscripting-docs/docs/samples.md

 ### Complex Ready-to-Go Solutions

-<p dir="ltr" style="text-align: justify;">Jelastic also provides you with a set of ready-to-go preconfigured CS packages for some of the most popular solutions’ deployment and CI/CD integration.
+<p dir="ltr" style="text-align: justify;">Virtuozzo PaaS also provides you with a set of ready-to-go preconfigured CS packages for some of the most popular solutions’ deployment and CI/CD integration.
 All of them can be used without any additional changes and provide all of the options for being properly tuned according to your needs.</p>

 <table id="bs-pr">
     <tr>